 - Top each muffin with a few extra chocolate chips.

-- Bake 18 to 20 minutes or until a toothpick inserted in the centre of the muffins comes out clean.
+- Bake 18 to 20 minutes or until a wooden toothpick or cake tester inserted in the centre of the muffins comes out clean.
 Let muffins cool in the pan for about 10 minutes, then carefully remove muffins onto a cooling rack.
-Enjoy!
+Serve and enjoy!

 Nutrition (ESTIMATE ONLY)